feathersjs-ecosystem/feathers-hooks-common/CONTRIBUTING.md

 Linting and docs:

 * The lint step uses eslint with the Airbnb rule set.
+* `npm run eslint` runs the linting.
-* Feel free to add JSDoc blocks as that helps us write documentation.
+* Feel free to add JSDoc blocks for your new hooks as that helps us write documentation.
 * The code should immediately follow any JSDoc blocks.
 * JSDoc blocks are linted.
-Follow them by a blank line if you have issues, as that prevents linting.
+Follow them by a blank line if you have linting issues, as that prevents linting.